aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/customization-index.md

     -   adds ca-west-1 to list of supported regions
     -   adds a TGW in ca-west-1
-    -   adds TGW static routes
     -   adds a central Endpoint VPC in ca-west-1 with ca-west-1 endpoints configured
-    -   adds a shared VPCs for Dev,Test,Prod OU accounts in ca-west-1
+    -   adds a shared VPCs for Dev,Test,Prod,Unclass OU accounts in ca-west-1
     -   Sends ca-west-1 CloudWatch Logs to the central S3 log-archive bucket in ca-central-1
-    -   Deploys SSM documents to ca-west-1 and remediates configured rules Dev,Test,Prod OU
+    -   Deploys SSM documents to ca-west-1 and remediates configured rules Dev,Test,Prod,Unclass OU
     -   adds VPC to Perimeter account in ca-west-1
     -   Deploys Fortigate Firewalls to Perimeter account in ca-west-1
-    -   Deploys rsyslog servers in Operations account in ca-west-1
     -   Disables Macie in ca-west-1 (Service not available yet)
     -   Deploys available AWS Config Rules to ca-west-1
     -   requires 3rd party licensing (BYOL or PAYGO)